TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 * What is an array and why is it useful?
 * What are two ways to create a new empty array?
-* How can you access data in an array by index or by using `first` and `last`?
+* What are some ways of accessing the elements in an array?
 * What are 3 ways to add data to an array?
-* How can you remove data from an array?
+* How can you remove elements from an array?

 ### Creating Arrays